JuliaLang/Juleps/GcExtensions.md

 if a young generation object has been marked.
-When the mark function has been called for an old object and the mark function returns a non-zero value (thus showing how many young objects have been marked from the old one one), the GC knows to update its internal data structures accordingly.
+When the mark function has been called for an old object and the mark function returns a non-zero value (thus showing how many young objects have been marked from the old one), the GC knows to update its internal data structures accordingly.

 For an example of this, see the `gcext` test in the Julia repository, which defines a couple of such custom mark functions.

+### Sweep functions for foreign objects

+Sweep functions for foreign objects are similar to, but more limited than finalizers, as they are not intended to replace finalizer functionality.
+Rather, they are meant to clean up complex memory structures allocated with raw malloc calls or operating system resources.
+They will be called during the sweep phase and must not have side effects that are visible to Julia.

-To enable C finalization for such an object, the function `jl_gc_set_needs_foreign_finalizer()` has to be called for an object.
-This object has to be of a foreign type and that foreign function has to be defined with a non-null finalizer function.
+To enable sweep functions for a foreign object, the function `jl_gc_schedule_foreign_sweepfunc()` has to be called on the object, which has to be of a foreign type and that foreign function has to be defined with a non-null sweep function `sweepfunc`.
+Without that call, the sweep function will not be called on this particular object.
+This is to avoid unnecessary overhead if not all objects of that type require extra sweep phase semantics.
+This function should be called at most once per object; if called multiple times, the sweep function may be invoked more than once on the given object.

 ```
-JL_DLLEXPORT void jl_gc_set_needs_foreign_finalizer(jl_value_t *obj);
+JL_DLLEXPORT void jl_gc_schedule_foreign_sweepfunc(jl_ptls_t ptls,
+        jl_value_t *obj);
 ```

+### Allocating foreign objects

 On the C side, such objects can be allocated using the call `jl_gc_alloc_typed()`; the function takes a pointer to the thread's